-EECS 210 Discrete Structures (4).
-Mathematical foundations including logic, sets and functions, general proof techniques, mathematical induction, sequences and summations, number theory, basic and advanced counting techniques, solution of recurrence relations, equivalence relations, partial order relations, lattices, graphs and trees, algorithmic complexity, and algorithm design and analysis.
+EECS 210 Discrete Structures (4) Mathematical foundations including logic, sets and functions, general proof techniques, mathematical induction, sequences and summations, number theory, basic and advanced counting techniques, solution of recurrence relations, equivalence relations, partial order relations, lattices, graphs and trees, algorithmic complexity, and algorithm design and analysis.
 Throughout there will be an emphasis on the development of general problem solving skills including algorithmic specification of solutions and the use of discrete structures in a variety of applications.
-Prerequisite: EECS 168 or 169 (or equivalent) and MATH 126 or MATH 146.
+Grade of C (not C-) required to progress.
+Prerequisite: EECS 168 or 169 (or equivalent) and MATH 122 or MATH 126 or MATH 146.

 EECS 211 Circuits I (3).
 Analysis of linear electrical circuits: Kirchoff's laws; source, resistor, capacitor and inductor models; nodal and mesh analysis; network theorems; transient analysis; Laplace transform analysis; steady-state sinusoidal analysis; computer-aided analysis.
-Prerequisite: Co-requisite: Math 220 and MATH 290.
+Grade of C (not C-) required to progress.
+Prerequisite: Corequisite: MATH 220 and MATH 290.

 EECS 212 Circuits II (4) Continued study of electrical circuits: Steady-state power analysis, three-phase circuits, transformers, frequency response, and two-port network analysis.
+Grade of C (not C-) required to progress.
 Prerequisite: EECS 211.

-EECS 221 Electromagnetics I (3).
-Vector analysis.
+ÉECS 221 Electromagnetics I (3).
 Electrostatic and magnetostatic fields in a vacuum and material media.
 Electromagnetic fields and Maxwell's equations for time-varying sources.
 The relationship between field and circuit theory.
 Simple applications of Maxwell's equations.
-Prerequisite: MATH 220, MATH 290, PHSX 211, and EECS 211.
+Grade of C (not C-) required to progress.
+Prerequisite: MATH 127, MATH 220, EECS 211, and either PHSX 210 or PHSX 211.

 EECS 268 Programming II (4).
-This course continues developing problem solving techniques by focusing on the imperative and object-oriented styles using Abstract Data Types.
+This course continues developing problem solving techniques by focusing on the imperative and objectoriented styles using Abstract Data Types.
 Basic data structures such as queues, stacks, trees, and graphs will be covered.
 Recursion.
 Basic notions of algorithmic efficiency and performance analysis in the context of sorting algorithms.
 Basic Object-Oriented techniques.
 An associated laboratory will develop projects reinforcing the lecture material.
 Three class periods and one laboratory period per week.
+Grade of C (not C-) required to progress.
 Prerequisite: EECS 168 or EECS 169.